linode/cluster-api-provider-linode/docs/src/topics/firewalling.md

 # Firewalling

-This guide covers how Cilium can be set up to act as a [host firewall](https://docs.cilium.io/en/latest/security/host-firewall/) on CAPL clusters.
+This guide covers how Cilium and Cloud Firewalls can be used for firewalling CAPL clusters.

+## Cilium Firewalls

+Cilium provides cluster-wide firewalling via [Host Policies](https://docs.cilium.io/en/latest/security/policy/language/#hostpolicies) which enforce access control over connectivity to and from cluster nodes.
+Cilium's [host firewall](https://docs.cilium.io/en/latest/security/host-firewall/) is responsible for enforcing the security policies.

-## Default Configuration
+### Default Cilium Host Firewall Configuration
-By default, the following policies are set to audit mode(without any enforcement) on CAPL clusters
+By default, the following Host Policies are set to audit mode (without any enforcement) on CAPL clusters:

 * [Kubeadm](./flavors/default.md) cluster allow rules